sensationTI/FLIR_IR_Expansion/README.md

 * All frames are of **640*512** and in `.jpeg` format making it consistent with the original FLIR dataset.
 * All frames are 24-bit color images.

+Images are taken from a recording session, so similar frames do exist.
+Omit them at your own demand.